 Deciding where to apply to medical school is an extremely important and challenging part of the application process.
 The challenge is selecting schools that will be the best fit for you.
 Using the strategies below will help you develop a solid list of schools to which you will apply.

 A great place to start is Where to Apply?
-Factors to Consider when Making Your School List.
+Factors to Consider when Making Your School List by the Association of American Medical Colleges (AAMC).
 According to the AAMC, “Deciding where to apply goes beyond just a medical school’s GPA, MCAT scores, and course requirements.
 As you create the list of schools where you’re planning to apply, think about where you see yourself being most successful.
 Remember, this will be your home for at least four years!
 We’ve put together five questions for you to keep in mind as you compile your list of schools.”

 How does my state of residency impact where I should apply?

 Applying to schools as an in-state candidate usually puts you at an advantage in the admissions process.
 Many state schools have less than 15% of their class come from outside of their state and some only admit out-of-state candidates in the single digits.
 In-state tuition also tends to be lower.
 Given these facts, it is a good idea to apply to the state schools that you feel would be a good fit.